Diabetes Mellitus

 • Monitor glucose condition at home, e.g. glucose test by themselves

-• take drugs timely and understand the effects and side effects of drugs
+• Take medicatins timely and understand the effects and potential side effects of drugs

 • Exercise everyday and control body weight